 - To be a cost-effective and easily available replaceable part

 Bearings are selected for a particular application based upon many factors.
-Among some of the differences among commonly used bearings are:

 - Anti-friction or friction (plane)